New England Journal of Medicine July 25, 2013

 Population

-Symptomatic patients with pulmonary arterial hypertension
+Patients with symptomatic pulmonary arterial hypertension (PAH)

 Comparator